DanielSparta/Master-Ragebait-AI/README.md

 # Alot steam points coming from clown awards
-Those players dont know that they are arguing with a ragebait ai bot
+Those players dont know that they are arguing with a ai bot

 ![image](https://github.com/user-attachments/assets/0923ab55-0187-4376-b676-b79b7825f296)